CYGNUS-RD/cygno/infrastructure.md

 * the web inteface offer the possibility to run a specific software configuration.
 In general:
   * tag [dodas](https://github.com/DODAS-TS/dodas-docker-images) realises are the official one and approved by INFN
   * tag [gmazzitelli](https://github.com/gmazzitelli/dodas-docker-images) are realisesed fork of official project our project

+### Tag v1.0.24 ###
+ - integration of mango digitizer normailzation files
+ - update of the adress for php query
 ### Tag v1.0.23 ###
  - cygno==v1.0.15
  - ephem==4.1.5